doctrine/orm/docs/en/reference/dql-doctrine-query-language.rst

 DQL SELECT clause
 ~~~~~~~~~~~~~~~~~

-The SELECT clause of a DQL query specifies what gets hydrated in
-the query result.
-You are always returned usable objects, but any
-associated objects not included in the SELECT clause will be
-proxies (ie. unhydrated).
-They get hydrated by Doctrine when
-they're read by your code, but that means at least one additional
-database access.

 Here is an example that selects all users with an age > 20:

 .. code-block:: php